charlie-vf/genshin-recipes-blog-api/README.md

 ## **Testing**

-Following initial manual testing pre-development of the client site, the majority of testing was completed via the main client site.
+Following initial automatic and manual testing pre-development of the client site, the majority of testing was completed via the main client site.

 Initial testing inside this project can be found in the test.py files inside the recipes and profiles folders.

-### Pep8
+### PEP8

-All code passes through Code Institute's [Python Linter](https://pep8ci.herokuapp.com/) with no errors.
+All python code passes through Code Institute's [Python Linter](https://pep8ci.herokuapp.com/) with no errors.

 ### Client-BackEnd cross-testing